Jc-alt logo

 def longestConsecutive(nums: List[int]) -> int:

-# space complexity: hashmap of list of n length O(n)
+# sc: hashmap of list of n length O(n)

 seqLen = defaultdict(int)